MisterProtocol/RAND-editor/README.md

 It is intended that there be two branches in this repository, which will not be merged.
-One branch contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further changes or additions made.
+One branch contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
 The second branch contains code developed from the first branch, which supports use of the mouse, and colored text highlighting on terminal emulators that support it.
 It is expected that most people will be interested in the second branch.
 The first branch exists for historical interest, and